Prospecting in the Rapids

 As I look at the Kernelsí current roster, I think that number could be as high as ten, with a few more high-ceiling players rehabbing in Extended Spring Training.
-Obviously there is a lot of attrition between low class A and the big leagues, so itís unlikely that ten of these players will actually get to the big leagues.
-However, I feel I need to remind people that Cedar Rapids, and all of these future Twins, play their home games just four hours from the Twins Cities.
+Obviously there is a lot of attrition because Low Class A and the big leagues, so itís unlikely that ten of these players will actually get to the big leagues.
+However, it feels I need to remind people that Cedar Rapids, and all of these future Twins, plays their home games just four hours from the Twins Cities.

 Below are my thoughts on ten prospects currently on the Kernels roster:

 Byron Buxton (my #2 Twins preseason prospect) Ė As Iíve said often since seeing Buxton in person five weeks ago, if someone wants to say Buxton is the #1 Twins prospect (yes, ahead of Miguel Sano), I have no problem with that.
 His speed is absolutely game-changing.
 He has very good power.
 He has tremendous patience at the plate.
 He has walked 24 times in 126 plate appearances.
 He can steal bases.
 He plays great defense.
 He has an incredible arm.
 Heís just 19 years old.

 Jose (JO) Berrios (#8) Ė Berrios is still just 18 years old until the end of the month.
 He was not in Cedar Rapids when I was there at the start of the season because of his participation in the World Baseball Classic.
 The Twins wanted to stretch him out to start before sending him up.
 Heís now made three starts for the Kernels and is 3-0 with a 2.55 ERA.
 In 17.2 innings, he has two walks and 21 strikeouts.
 His fastball sits 92-94 and touches 96 already.
 He has a plus-breaking ball, and he is developing a potentially-plus change up.
 He will move up the rankings when they are done next.